Lnk: Simplify Your Dotfiles with a Git-Native CLI

 Remove a file:

-Lnk moves the file back to your home directory, deletes the symlink, and updates the Git index.
+lnk rm ~/.vimrcMoves the file back to your home directory, deletes the symlink, updates the Git index.
+Clean.

-You might be thinking, “Why not just clone a bare repo and run a few symlinks manually?”
-Fair point.
-But every time I tried that, I ended up writing another helper script that half-broke on macOS, or I forgot to git update-index --assume-unchanged
+Look, you could clone a bare repo and write symlink scripts yourself.
+I’ve done it.
+Repeatedly.
+Every time, I ended up writing another helper that half-broke on macOS, or I forgot git update-index --assume-unchanged on some file, and chaos followed.